 So as you hopefully shift from worrying about your comfort level and begin to address the needs of your longtime friends Alice and Sam, I hope that you continue to include them.
 Obviously, it will involve some juggling as you take turns including each of them separately, but I hope that you reach out to them lovingly and consistently.
 Neither of them needs any judgment from any of you.
 They need support and unconditional love.
 Friends aren’t only supposed to be included during the good times.
 It’s when the going gets rough that we see who really cares and shows up.
 Your foursome had a great, long run.
 Your memories will always be valued.
 Now, as life would have it, there is a shift, which inevitably occurs over the years for all sorts of reasons.
 People relocate, people change, and, tragically, people die.
 Life happens.
 Divorce happens.
 Things that are totally out of our control happen.
 And we need to deal with these events with dignity, delicacy, and affection.

 If you notice that the Bickermans and the other couple are struggling the way you and your husband have been struggling, be the role model, the guiding light for the entire group, by showing them what it looks like to be a loyal friend through thick and thin.

-Esther Mann, LCSW, is a psychotherapist in Lawrence.
+Esther Mann, LCSW, is a psychotherapist in Hewlett.
 Esther works with individuals and couples.
+Together with Jennifer Mann, she also runs the “Navidaters.”
 She can be reached at firstname.lastname@example.org or 516-314-2295.